pribala/Flashcard-Generator/README.md

 "George Washington was the first president of the United States."

-...We can create a "cloze deletion" by removing the words "George Washington":
+...
+We can create a "cloze deletion" by removing the words "George Washington":

 "... was the first president of the United States."